hekar/dotfiles/README.md

 ## Shortcuts

-Few keyboard shortcuts are listed, because the likelihood of this being used by more than myself is rather slim.
+Few keyboard shortcuts are listed, because the likelihood of this being used by more than myself is slim.

 ### i3